Choosing a great coffee bean can be challenging when you plan to brew some amazing coffee with a Chemex.

 How does the coffee taste?

-• Intense, much more body than the other coffees.
+• It’s intense, with a much fuller body than the other coffees.

 • Pure chocolate.